 In the end, Entrapta is a positive form of representation for autistic people and subverts the Entrapta from the original She-Ra series, a simple villain without a conscience.

 In November of last year, I wrote about Entrapta, one of my favorite characters in the animated series, She-Ra and the Princesses of Power, because she is morally gray character, a hacker, and a “smart and quirky chaotic neutral icon.”
 In that post, I examined her character in the first four seasons of the show, noting that she is an autistic character who makes her own decisions, acting as “a princess with prehensile hair who is [also] a scientist and inventor always trying to tinker with ancient technology. ” I also criticized some who claimed she is a “hurtful” representation of autistic people, noting that she is sweet and underappreciated, pointing out that Bow is the only one who sees her sympathetically, and that she stays in the Fright Zone by choice.
 I further noted that she is dedicated to science and research, sticks up for Catra when Hordak wants to send her to Beast Island, and stated that when she is rescued from Beast Island in Season 4 she “goes with them back to Bright Moon because of data and scientific discovery, not because of friendship or anything else.”
-I additionally made a comparison between her and Peridot in Steven Universe, with storyboarder Maya Peterson (the same one who said Peri is asexual and aromatic, said she doesn’t interpret Peridot as autistic.
+I additionally made a comparison between her and Peridot in Steven Universe, with storyboarder Maya Peterson (the same one who said Peri is asexual and aromatic), said she doesn’t interpret Peridot as autistic.
 I intend this post will be an update from my previous post, talking about her in the show’s final (and fifth) season, which started streaming on May 15th.
-If you haven’t see the new season, please do so because this post is filled with spoilers!
-It is important to write about this because series creator Noelle Stevenson confirmed that Entrapta was autistic, basing her on an autistic person on the SPOP crew, a full-time storyboard artist named Sam Szymanski.
+If you haven’t seen the new season, please do so because this post is filled with spoilers!
+It is important to write about this because series creator ND Stevenson confirmed that Entrapta was autistic, basing Entrapta on an autistic person on the SPOP crew, a full-time storyboard artist named Sam Szymanski.

 Most of the commentary about the new season has focused on the mutual confession of romantic feelings by Catra and Adora, shipped as Catradora, who kiss in the show’s final episode, with their love literally saving the world (and universe) from destruction.
 This is the right focus, while some have noted the other LGBTQ characters confirmed like Seahawk (whose ex is named Falcon), Kyle and Rogelio, the relationship between Perfuma and Scorpia, or the romance between Bow and Glimmer, among many other topics.
 After all, as Lindsey Mantoan, wrote in a CNN opinion, She-Ra is the “best queer representation on television.”
 In the process, however, little has been said about Entrapta.
 In fact, of many reviews I looked at, only a few even mentioned her in their analyses, despite her pivotal role in at least part of the season.
 While one reviewer for A.V.Club (Shannon Miller) claimed that the show trades an in-depth look at Entrapta’s treatment for “heroics,” and saying there could have been “more reflection from those who have outwardly had more difficulty understanding Entrapta’s mindset, ” another, for Forbes, Linda Maleh, says the opposite.
 Maleh argues that Entrapta gets a lot “a lot of screen time as she learns to balance her love of machines with her desire to connect with people,” calling her entirely “adorkable,” and that her character gives viewers some of the most touching and funny moments of the show.
 I tend to agree with Maleh more than Miller.
 Similarly, I think that Heather Hogan of Autostraddle makes a valid point in saying that Wrong Hordak brought out the charming parts of Entrapta, stating that it was nice to see her understanding how to work alongside friends, express herself better, and her feelings, while the princesses “start to understand her for who she really is.”
 Although it is positive these reviewers noted her role in the season, there is clearly a lot more going on about Entrapta than what Miller, Maleh, or Hogan talk about.

 Entrapta, who is between the ages 28 and 30, appears in every single episode of the fifth season, apart from episode 10, can be said to be the “smartest” character in the series.
 In the previous season, she was rescued from Beast Island by Bow, Adora, and Swift Wind, reminded about her true friends while ancient technology continued to pull her in.
 In contrast, in this season, she struggles to find a place among the other princesses, as highlighted in the episode “Launch.”
 Since Entrapta has been a morally grey character in the past, it makes sense that the princesses are a bit distrustful.
-Even Emily, with her name as an obscure reference to Hitchhiker’s Guide to the Galaxy, turns away from Enttapta when it appears that she cares more about tech “than saving their friend.”
+Even Emily, with her name as an obscure reference to Hitchhiker’s Guide to the Galaxy, turns away from Entrapta when it appears that she cares more about tech “than saving their friend.”
 After that episode, the princesses begin to understand her better.
 She later helps out Adora and Bow save Glimmer from Horde Prime’s flagship.
 Glimmer is transported through space by Catra, in her first likely selfless act.
 She then helps Adora, Bow, and Glimmer successfully rescue Catra from Prime’s flagship, called the Velvet Glove.
 She even does surgery on Catra, removing the chip in her neck.
 She, additionally, forgives Catra after she apologizes for treating her terribly.
 As a reminder, at the end of Season 3, Catra panicked when Entrapta tried to warn Hordak to not start the portal.
 She then orders her to be sent to Beast Island.
 She is shocked with what she is done (as is Scorpia by this cruel act against her), beginning her descent down a “dark, dangerous path.”
 Basically, Catra blamed Entrapta for her own mistakes.

 In the rest of the season, Entrapta continues to help the princesses and tries to disable all the chips before being transported to Prime’s flagship.
 She apologizes to everyone when captured by Prime, literally the head of a cult of mindless drone soldiers.
-Whether Entrapta has platonic or romantic feelings for Hordak, the latter shipped as Entrapdak by one of of the show’s story editors (and some other fans), it is up the viewer.
+Whether Entrapta has platonic or romantic feelings for Hordak, the latter shipped as Entrapdak by one of the show’s story editors (and some other fans), it is up the viewer.
 As some fans noted back in March, a few months before the recent season premiered, it is clear that there is “some chemistry between her and Hordak” and some even call their relationship “sweet,” although I’m not sure I would go that far.
 In any case, it does mean that Hordak is more than a one-dimensional villain like in the original She-Ra: Princess of Power series in the 1980s which was used to sell action figures for Mattel.
-Through some searching, I did find an interview with Stevenson (complete with unfortunate spelling errors by the person who wrote the transcript of her interview responses) where she specifically talks about how Entrapta grows in this season:
+Through some searching, I did find an interview with Stevenson (complete with unfortunate spelling errors by the person who wrote the transcript of her interview responses) where he specifically talks about how Entrapta grows in this season: